thomastrapp/inotify-hide/README.md

   available (excluding /)
 - If one of those directories is accessed:
   - If there's already a child process: Tell it to wait some more
+  - Else
+    - open the file, keep file descriptor, unlink the file
-  - Else create a child process that waits a few seconds and then restores the file
+    - create a child process that waits a few seconds and then restores the file
 - Handle termination gracefully

 Usage: